Project Hail Mary

 Constant Companions (Deluxe Edition) (Jamie Paige)

-Jamie Paige is one of the best English-language vocaloid producers working today, and she's made a tour de force that freely flows between her voice, seven different vocaloids, and a stable collaborators.
+Jamie Paige is one of the best English-language vocaloid producers working today, and she's made a tour de force that freely flows between her voice, seven different vocaloids, and a stable of collaborators.
 She has a great knack for lyrical flourishes that avoid being too-clever-by-half Nerd Songwriting, backed up with leitmotifs and humor and vulnerability.
 Also, shoutout to her work with FLAVOR FOLEY, her music circle with Vane and Ricedeity that has produced my second-favorite song about cannibalism.

 Favorite Track: I love how ROT FOR CLOUT plays on Kasane Teto's indignant-failgirl reputation with some gutting emotional depth. i don’t like what’s at my core / pray to god to fix my soul / but i don't need god’s forgiveness— / i need yours.